ShivDev007/node_docker/README.md

 * task 1 : Create jenkins CD jobs to host the application on a kubernetes cluster environment.

 ## Project 6
-* task 1 : clone the new version of the application v2 from the github repo https://github.com/sh-cmd/node-project-giit-v2.git .
+* task 1 : Clone the new version of the application v2 from the github repo https://github.com/sh-cmd/node-project-giit-v2.git .
 * task 2 : Push the application in new branch named Dev
 * task 3 : Create a dev environment for the application.
 * task 4 : Update the virsion 2 of the application on the dev environment using k8s menifest file with the rolling update strategy.
 Make sure the minReadySeconds will be 10 sec and the maxUnavailable pods will be 2 and maxSurge will be 2.
 * task 5 : If the application is updated with no downtime than update the application version v2 by merging the branch on master.

+## Project 7
+* task 1 : write a terraform to make ansible cluster on AWS EC2s with 1 master node and 3 worker node with best practice.

+## Project 8
+* task 1 : write ansible playbooks to automate the configuration k8s cluster with kubedeam.